Home

 Family : GOBIIDAE

-Species : Rhinogobius giurinus
+Species : Rhinogobius similis

 Maximum Length : 6 cm (possibly to 8 cm).

-This tiny goby, a native of Northeast Asia, occurs in freshwater streams and rivers, brackish estuaries and marine environments.
+This tiny goby, a native of northeast Asia, occurs in freshwater streams and rivers, brackish estuaries and marine environments.

 Its body form is elongate and the eyes are moderate in size.
 Its skin is mottled pale grey and dark grey, however the example in this photo (left) is more reddish-brown perhaps due to the reddish, iron-rich substrate of the stream in which it was found.